christophhart/hise_documentation/ui-components/plugin-components/combobox.md

 ---
 keywords: ComboBox
-summary:  A ComboBox to select different values
+summary:  A ComboBox to select different items from an indexed `items` list
 author:   Christoph Hart
 modified: 18.03.2019
 properties: